home-assistant/home-assistant.io/source/_integrations/fritz.markdown

 ### Device Tracker

-**Note 1**: All devices to be tracked, even the new detected, are disabled by default.
-You need to enable the wanted entities manually.

-**Note 2**: If you don't want to automatically track newly detected devices, disable the integration system option `Enable new added entities`.
+**Note**: If you don't want to automatically track newly detected devices, disable the integration system option `Enable new added entities`.

 ### Port Forward